 Tangible gifts and decorations valued more than minimum value may only be accepted when refusal would be deemed likely to cause offense or embarrassment or otherwise adversely affect foreign relations of the United States.
-These gifts are accepted on behalf of the United States government, and the recipient must deposit the gift with the Clerk of the House within 60 days of accepting it and file a disclosure report with the Committee.
+These gifts are accepted on behalf of the United States government, and the recipient must deposit the gift with the Clerk of the House within 60 davs of accepting it and file a disclosure report with the Committee.

-Travel expenses paid for outside of the United States may only be accepted if the travel takes place entirely outside of the United States and is related to official duties.
+takes place entirely outside of the United States and is related to official duties.
 Regardless of the value of the gift of international travel, a disclosure report must be filed with the Committee within 30 days of accepting the gift.